area9innovation/flow9/tools/dsl/readme.md

   - Add guards for patterns, so we can check if the string contains " or '.
   - Add escape for strings when expanding

+## Composition of languages

+Right now, it is a manual process to extend the languages together.
+Figure out a way to make it more automatic, so you can just parse/eval/run any language combination.

+## Runtime

+Some language constructs require a runtime, such as fold, map for list-comprehensions, first, second and third for tuples, and so on.
+Implement a mechanism for these.

 # Future plans

 - Add DSL for type checking